vincenzopalazzo/cpstl/cpp/README.md

-# vstl
+# Competitive programming standard library
-Vincent standard library is a repository with an collect of data structure and algoritms in many different language
+Competitive programming standard library (CPSTL) is a repository with a collection of data structure and algorithms in many different languages

+ ## Language supported

+ - [X] C++14